 My Take: Her kids are awesome, she’s a sweetheart, and she’s naturally on track for the best class in the game.
 Sumia’s not my favorite unit, but I spent a lot of time using her.

-Shepherd who is ignored or not noticed by literally everyone in the game except Frederick and whoever Kellam marries((Despite the fact that he wears a full suit of bright orange lined armor at all times and the game states he’s the tallest person in the game.)).
+Shepherd who is ignored or not noticed by literally everyone in the game except Frederick and whoever Kellam marries.
 Knight who wields lances by default.

-Pros: Is the only unit that can be recruited solely by being ignored.
+Pros: Is the only unit that can be recruited for the purpose of being ignored.
 The end credits of the game will only acknowledge Kellam if you marry him to a female Robin.

 Cons: The I’m invisible gig is only really funny at the two points listed above.